 Access Raspberry Pi 4 UART Using Python

-In this article, we will learn how to access the Raspberry Pi 4's UART interface from Python code.
-We will interface the UART with a variety of popular serial devices and demonstrate communication using simple text and binary protocols.
-Lastly, we will explore how to optimize performance and scale UART applications.
-By the end, readers will gain hands-on experience developing serial communication systems on the Raspberry Pi 4 leveraging its UART through a python interface.
+In this tutorial, we’ll dive into accessing the Raspberry Pi 4’s UART interface from Python code, exploring how to link it with a range of serial devices.
+We’ll delve into basic text and binary protocols and take a closer look at how to optimize performance and scale UART applications.
+By the end of this article, readers will have hands-on experience crafting serial communication systems on the Raspberry Pi 4, using the UART and Python to unlock a wider scope of serial connectivity possibilities.

 Setting Up UART on Raspberry Pi 4

-The Raspberry Pi 4 integrates a PL011 UART (Universal Asynchronous Receiver/Transmitter) controller that allows serial communication via GPIO pins 14 (TxD) and 15 (RxD).
-To enable it:
+The Raspberry Pi 4 boasts a built-in PL011 UART controller, which enables serial communication through GPIO pins 14 (Transmit Data) and 15 (Receive Data).
+To get started, simply [insert steps or instructions to enable the UART].

 • Connect the Rx and Tx pins of the external serial device to the Pi’s GPIO 14 and 15 pins respectively.